Delayed-choice quantum eraser

 A delayed-choice quantum eraser experiment is an elaboration on the quantum eraser experiment that incorporates concepts considered in John Archibald Wheeler's delayed-choice experiment.
 The experiment was designed to investigate peculiar consequences of the well-known double-slit experiment in quantum mechanics, as well as the consequences of quantum entanglement.

-The delayed-choice quantum eraser experiment investigates a paradox.
-If a photon manifests itself as though it had come by a single path to the detector, then "common sense" (which Wheeler and others challenge) says that it must have entered the double-slit device as a particle.
-If a photon manifests itself as though it had come by two indistinguishable paths, then it must have entered the double-slit device as a wave.
-Accordingly, if the experimental apparatus is changed while the photon is in mid‑flight, the photon may have to revise its prior "commitment" as to whether to be a wave or a particle.
-Wheeler pointed out that when these assumptions are applied to a device of interstellar dimensions, a last-minute decision made on Earth on how to observe a photon could alter a situation established millions or even billions of years earlier.
+Delayed-choice quantum eraser experiments are designed to investigate the following apparent paradox arising from the traditional double-slit experiment: if, upon observing a photon, one can deduce that it arrived at a detector by following a particular path, then "common sense" (which Wheeler and others challenge) says that it must have entered the double-slit device as a particle, whereas if the photon's path cannot be deduced, then it must have entered the double-slit device as a wave.
+By this logic, a spontaneous change in the mode of observation while the photon is in transit may force it to retroactively alter its initial "commitment" to exhibiting either wave-like or particle-like behavior.
+Wheeler pointed out that, if one imagines an experimental setup of interstellar proportions, this reasoning suggests that a last-minute decision made on Earth on how to observe a photon could alter a physical configuration established millions or even billions of years earlier.

-While delayed-choice experiments might seem to allow measurements made in the present to alter events that occurred in the past, this conclusion requires assuming a non-standard view of quantum mechanics.
-If a photon in flight is instead interpreted as being in a so-called "superposition of states"—that is, if it is allowed the potentiality of manifesting as a particle or wave, but during its time in flight is neither—then there is no causation paradox.
-This notion of superposition reflects the standard interpretation of quantum mechanics.
+While delayed-choice experiments might seem to allow decisions (about how to make measurements) to alter events that have already occurred by the time they have been made, this conclusion may only be reached by adopting a non-standard interpretation of quantum mechanics.
+Under the standard interpretation, a photon in transit is considered to be in a superposition of states only one of which is observed in the measurement.